RossClarkScotland/Automotive_Vocab_Trainer/README.md

 ## **Acknowledgements:**

-- I would like to thank my wife, Anita, for always being willing to lend a spare pair of eyes and, at times, keeping up an elaborate pretence that I was exhausting every swear word I know in every languages while my code wasn&#39;t working.
+- I would like to thank my wife, Anita, for always being willing to lend a spare pair of eyes and, at times, keeping up an elaborate pretence that I was not in fact exhausting every swear word I know in several languages when my code wasn&#39;t working.

 - I also owe a debt to my father, George, for agreeing to test and give feedback on site functionality, particularly as regards the various iterations of the game.